cronvel/rest-query/doc/general.md

 Also, a user's account identifier is a SID (rather than an email), this is consistent with Twitter @ syntaxe.

 Requirement
-* a SID is a string, and should at least contains 3 characters, and at most 72 characters
+* a SID is a string, and should at least contains 1 characters, and at most 72 characters
 * allowed character are lowcase ascii alpha (a-z), digits (0-9) and hyphen (-)
-* if the string happens to be a valid MongoID hexadecimal representation or a valid decimal arbitrary number, then either an hyphen `-` is appended to transform it, or the SID creation is simply rejected
+* if the string happens to be a valid ID or a valid decimal arbitrary number, then either an hyphen `-` is appended to transform it, or the SID creation is simply rejected